 In determining whether a course is better suited for the classroom or computer, EPRI considers the topics and the number of participants along with their professional experience.

 EPRI staff and other industry experts teach classroom courses, which are usually held at EPRI’s offices, offering networking opportunities.
-“You’re getting trained by experts who know the latest and greatest,” said McAndrews-Benavides.
+“You’re getting trained by experts who know the latest and greatest,” said McAndrew-Benavides.
 “You’ll get the added benefit of meeting and having conversations with professionals you may not have access to anywhere else.”

 Classroom courses range from a couple of hours to six weeks; most are two to three days long.
-“The six-week course Education of Risk Professionals is split up into week-long sections,” said McAndrews-Benavides.
+“The six-week course Education of Risk Professionals is split up into week-long sections,” said McAndrew-Benavides.
 “After each week, students return to their jobs for a week and apply what they learned before coming back for the next section.”

 EPRI U has significantly expanded the roster of computer-based, online ‘distance learning’ courses, which are typically conducted through Webex.
 These courses expand EPRI U’s reach to international students and other individuals who are unable to travel to classroom courses or who find online education more convenient.

 EPRI U can customize courses for power companies and train a group of workers simultaneously.
-“A recent example is our Aging Management course, which focuses on the work needed for relicensing a nuclear plant,” McAndrews-Benavides said.
+“A recent example is our Aging Management course, which focuses on the work needed for relicensing a nuclear plant,” McAndrew-Benavides said.
 “We customized this course for staff at a domestic nuclear power plant to help them launch work for a license renewal.”

 Nondestructive evaluation courses combine classroom experience with hands-on examinations to qualify personnel for power plant inspection and maintenance tasks, such as ultrasonic and visual evaluation of components.